Authorship diversity among first authors of original investigation articles published in Revista Medica de Chile between 2017-2021

 Objectives: Assess authorship diversity and its distribution by theme and methodology in investigation articles, published in Rev Med Chile between the years 2017-2021.

-Methods: We retrieved every article published in Rev Med Chile during 2017-2021 and made a full text review to identify the first author, country, theme, methodology, conflict of interest and founding, all of them declared on the articles.
+Methods: We retrieved every article published in Rev Med Chile during 2017-2021 and made a full text review to identify the first author, country, theme, methodology, conflict of interest, and founding, all of them declared on the articles.
 We only consider quantitative research articles from clinical and preclinical areas.
-A list of the first authors characterized by the variables sex, occupation and geographical location was created.
-Finally, we analyze the distribution of those variables in different themes and methodologies presented in the totallity of the articles reviewed.
+A list of the first authors characterized by the variables sex, occupation, and geographical location was created.
+Finally, we analyze the distribution of those variables in different themes and methodologies presented in the totality of the articles reviewed.
 Preliminary

 Results: We found 1,056 articles of which 728 were included because of our inclusion criteria.
 In 442 (60.7%) of the articles, the first author were men and in 286 (39.3%) were women.
 Seven hundred and nine (97.3%) of the first authors were geographically localized in Latin America, 13 (1.8%) in Europe, 3 (0.4%) in the United States and Canada, and 2 (0.3%) in Asia.
 The analysis of the occupation and organization of the authors is ongoing.